eswagel/SymbolicsMathLink.jl/README.md

 x^2 + sqrt(y)
 ```

+## Caveats
+Not every Mathematica function is supported, although for many functions it may not be particularly time consuming to add that functionality.
+Please make a pull request or issue on Github if you encounter one of these examples.

+Two key exceptions are Mathematica's `&` and `|` operators.
+There are no analogs for that functionality in Julia's Symbolics, and therefore those cannot be converted.

 ## Use Case: Evaluating Long Functions

 I found the function surprisingly useful in evaluating functions for which the code itself is long.
 For example, if one were to symbolically calculate the 1000th Hermite polynomial: